Click here to view our available properties

 Others take the opportunity to buy a luxurious property that they live in full-time, waking up each morning to stunning views across the capital, along the River Thames and over the many other eye-catching structures that London has to offer including the O2 Arena, Tower Bridge and The Eye.

-You can find out more about living in Canary Wharf and the Borough of Tower Hamlets in our latest research, the CBRE London Borough by Borough Report.
+You can find out more about living in Canary Wharf and the Borough of Tower Hamlets in our latest research, the CBRE London Borough by Borough Report or take a look at our Local Impact Report here.

 - Canary Wharf – Jubilee line and DLR